 Just preheat your oven to 200 °F and add your banana pancakes to a large baking sheet.
 Keep them in your oven while you whip up your topping!

-Once your butter is melted, add the sugar, cinnamon, and rum.
-Continue to heat and stir until the sugar dissolves in the liquids and the mixture starts to bubble and thicken.
+Once your butter is melted, add the sugar, cinnamon.
+Continue to heat and stir until the sugar dissolves in the liquid and the mixture starts to bubble and thicken.

 While you’re waiting for your bananas foster sauce to bubble up, prep your bananas.